 A clinical trial is to be conducted over a two-year period to compare the proportion response of a new treatment to that of the current treatment.
 The current response proportion is 0.53.
-The health community will be interested in the new treatment if the response rate is increased to 0.63.
-So that the sample size requirements for different effect sizes can be compared, it is also of interest to compute the sample size at response rates of 0.60, 0.65, 0.70, and 0.75.
+Although the researchers do not know the true proportion of patients that will survive with the new treatment, they would like to examine the power that is achieved if the proportion under the new treatment is 0.63.
+In order to compare the sample size requirements for different effect sizes, it is also of interest to compute the sample size at response rates of 0.60, 0.65, 0.70, and 0.75.

-Testing will be done at the 0.05 significance level and the power should be set to 0.10.
+Testing will be done at the 0.05 significance level and the power should be set to 0.90.
 A total of four tests are going to be performed on the data as they are obtained.
 The O'Brien-Fleming boundaries will be used.